-To take a social example, if I in a grocery store and I see a parent violently slap a child sitting in his shopping car, I will be startled, as well as angered.
+To take a social example, if while in a grocery store and I see a parent violently slap a child sitting in a shopping cart, I will be startled, as well as angered.
 However, the slap itself did not cause my response.
 My psychic system produced the response by comparing the slap to my own expectations for public behavior.
 If I am not started, it means I expect to see these kinds of events on a regular basis.

 In terms of structural coupling, there are at least two different kinds.
 In the grape juice/wine situation, there is a physiological structural coupling between my taste buds and the wine (wine molecules or whatever).
 The brain compares the taste of nothing (the experience of not having a drink if my mouth) with the taste of the wine.
 In addition, the consciousness system comes into play with the structural coupling between the taste and my expectations.
 If I was am expecting wine and I’m familiar with this particular wine, there won’t be much of a response other than just tasting it.
 If I’m expecting a good taste and the wine is not good, I’ll be unpleasantly surprised.
 If it tastes better than I was expecting I will be pleasantly surprised.
-The pleasant or unpleasant experience is an affect, or emotional responses.
+The pleasant or unpleasant experience is an affect, or emotional response.

 This analysis relates to Stoicism, defined as the endurance of pain or hardship without a display of feelings and without complaint.
 If the temperature drops to zero degrees Fahrenheit or lower, as it does regularly this time of year in Wisconsin, I can complain, shiver, and curse the gods, or I can dress in layers and go about my life.
 Of course, I could also fall through thin ice on a frozen lake and freeze to death, and this would be case of an environmental factor destroying a living system.
 A system can certainly be destroyed by an environmental factor it is structurally coupled to.
 But the environment cannot directly cause a particular system response.